logikfabrik/uJet/docs/source/working_with_types.rst

 Id
 ^^
-Inherited from the `IdAttribute` attribute.
 The media type identifier.
 Specifying a media type identifier will enable media type tracking.
 Tracked media types can be renamed; uJet will keep your Umbraco database synchronized.

 .. code-block:: csharp